Zotyamester/CppSTLGuide/README.md

 std::vector<int> v = {1, 5, 3, 4, 2};
 std::sort(v.begin(), v.end());
 ```
+It's also worth mentioning that most of the standard algorithms are based on iterators (which we discussed earlier).

 ## Etcetera
 So far so good.
 But there's more. (*winky face*)